 Decision 963/QĐ-BCT

-Status: In force · Signed by Thứ trưởng Nguyễn Hoàng Long · Implements Circular 60/2025/TT-BCT · Tariff levels under Decision 1279 unchanged · This page last updated: 29 April 2026
+Status: Issued, pending application · Signed by Thứ trưởng Nguyễn Hoàng Long · Implements Circular 60/2025/TT-BCT · Tariff levels under Decision 1279 unchanged · This page last updated: May 2026

 Key facts